databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Modules.md

   ![TaskViz](/images/GettingStarted/Modules/Task_Detail.png)

 ### NotebookCommands
-*Requires:* Audit|Notebook|ClusterEvents
+*Requires:* notebookCommands

 *Gold Entities:* NotebookCommands

-To enable this module the user needs to enable verbose audit logging in their workspace.
+To enable this module the user needs to enable **verbose audit logging** in their workspace and also notebookcommands scope need to be included in the configuration.
 This module enables the materialization of notebooks commands with cost dimension related to the notebook commands.